ZinicSoul/BigBang/README.md

 # BigBang
-My first repository on GitHub
+My first repository on GitHub.
+A freshman in GitHub,
+a crusious man in python,
+moreover,
+a self-learner in python.